victor-codes/lulu-blog/posts/how-to-build-a-twitter-bot-that-tweets-every-hour-with-python-and-tweepy.md

 subCategory: Python
 description: How to build a Twitter bot that tweets every hour with Python and Tweepy
 ---
-# How to build a Twitter bot that tweets every hour with Python and Tweepy

 Building a Twitter bot is a simple and very interesting project to take on as a developer.
 While there’s a wide range of functionalities you can choose from, in this article, I’ll highlight how to build a Twitter bot that makes a tweet, every five minutes.

 ### Prerequisites: